 Step 3: Assign the right people

-In Birdview, you can assign tasks manually or let the software suggest the best person based on availability and skills.
+In Birdview, you can assign tasks manually or let the system suggest the best person based on availability and skills.
 You might assign your designer 60% of her time over three weeks, while the QA engineer is booked closer to launch.

 Step 4: Track progress in real time